NSU ALERT: 10/10/25 CLICK HERE

 Dr. Kiran C. Patel College of Osteopathic Medicine

-Lucas Hollar has served as an evaluator for federally funded initiatives that address tobacco, childhood obesity, patient-centered medical home programs, interprofessional primary care and public health, housing opportunities for people with AIDS, and afterschool programming for at-risk youth.
-Additionally, he has performed foundation and corporation-funded research and evaluation in the areas of patient experience of care in federally qualified community health centers, cancer screening and education for underserved women, and childhood obesity prevention and intervention in public schools.
+Theodore Hollar has served as an evaluator for federally funded initiatives addressing long COVID research participation, COVID-19 health literacy, hazardous materials trainings for maritime workers, tobacco, childhood obesity, patient-centered medical home transformation, interprofessional primary care and public health, housing opportunities for people with AIDS, and school-based programming for at-risk youth.
+He has performed foundation and corporation-funded research and evaluation in the areas of zoning and urban planning, sports and physical activity, diabetes education, patient experience of care in federally qualified community health centers, cancer screening and education for underserved women, and childhood obesity prevention and intervention in public schools.